mfeemster/keysharp/README.md

 	+ `MenuItemId()` to get the name of a menu item, rather than having to use `DllCall()`.
 	+ `SetForeColor()` to set the fore (text) color of a menu item.
 * A new function `ShowDebug()` to show the main window and focus the debug output tab.
+* `EnvUpdate()` is retained to provide for a cross platform way to update environment variables.
 * The 40 character limit for hotstring abbreviations has been removed.
 There is no limit to the length.
 * `FileGetSize()` supports `G` and `T` for gigabytes and terabytes.
 * `TreeView` supports a new method `GetNode(nodeIndex) => TreeNode` which retrieves a raw winforms TreeNode object based on a passed in ID.